 1.3.
 Domain Regulation is applied to all domain names, including domain names registered on the basis of the regulations noted in clause 1.2.

-1.4 Domain Regulation regulates as standard terms the legal relationships between EIF, Registrars and Registrants, including the exercising of rights and the performance of obligations.
-Integral parts of the Domain Regulation are “General Domains and procedure for registration of Sub-domains under General Domains”, “List of reserved domains and the special conditions for their registration” and “List of blocked domains”.
+1.4.
+The Domain Regulation regulates as standard terms the legal relationships between the EIF, the Registrars and the Registrants, including the exercise of rights and the performance of obligations.
+Integral parts of the Domain Regulation are “General Domains and procedure for registration of Sub-domains under General Domains”, “List of reserved domains” and “List of blocked domains”.